chef-boneyard/chef-dk/POLICYFILE_README.md

 policy_name "#{policy_name}"
 ```

-If you are using the compatability mode you should use the following
+If you are using the compatibility mode you should use the following
 settings:

 ```ruby